CUBRID/cubrid-testtools/CTP/README.md

 ## How To Build CTP
-It's not required that you execute build for CTP, unless you make some changes within source codes.
+It's not required that you execute the build for CTP, unless you make some changes within source codes.
 To build CTP from source code, you'll need ant installation and change to the directory CTP, execute ant command as the below:

 ```
     $ ant clean dist
 ```

-You can find the generated jar files ``common/lib/cubridqa-common.jar``, ``sql/lib/cubridqa-cqt.jar``, ``common/sched/lib/cubridqa-scheduler.jar``, ``shell/init_path/commonforjdbc.jar``, ``shell/lib/cubridqa-shell.jar``, ``isolation/lib/cubridqa-isolation.jar`` and ``ha_repl/lib/cubridqa-ha_repl.jar``

 ## How To Write Testcase
  - **SQL/Medium/SQL_By_CCI**